College of Sorbonne: History

 The doctors of the college were loyal defenders of the Catholic faith against the inroads of Protestantism and the Enlightenment.
 As other teachers of theology in the university became members of the Sorbonne, by the beginning of the sixteenth century, its staff was practically identical with the university faculty.
 De Sorbon had created a library.
 It expanded rapidly, due to numerous gifts.

 On the other hand, the professors gave their support to Gallicanism and obliged their members to subscribe to the "four articles".
 This attitude naturally weakened the prestige of the Sorbonne as a theological school.
 Ecclesiastical students had to seek their education in the seminaries.

 The Sorbonne itself was disestablished by decree of 5 April 1792, after the French Revolution.

 In 1808, Napoleon restored it as the Faculty of Theology of the newly organized university, the Imperial University of France.
 It did not, however, regain its former standing or influence, though it continued in existence until 1882, when it was finally suppressed.

-In 1884, the construction of the present building was begun and it was completed in 1889.
-At the beginning of the 20th century, it was occupied by the Faculty of Humanities and by the various departments of letters and science which formed the École des Hautes Etudes.